Jadashi97/Javascriptbasics/my_jsnotes-1.md

 open terminal (ctr + ~) --> node/name.js/ --> run

 - using html and js scrpt
-html --> !--> include the document then run it
+html --> ! & Tab --> include the script --> then run it in the the folder

 # Escaping sequences in strings
 Code	Output